fish-shell/fish-shell/doc_src/prompt.rst

       This document uses formatting to show what a prompt would look like.
 If you are viewing this in the man page, you probably want to switch to looking at the html version instead.
 Run ``help custom-prompt`` to view it in a web browser.

-Fish ships a number of prompts that you can view with the :doc:`fish_config <cmds/fish_config>` command, and many users have shared their prompts online.
+fish ships a number of prompts that you can view with the :doc:`fish_config <cmds/fish_config>` command, and many users have shared their prompts online.

 However, you can also write your own, or adjust an existing prompt.
 This is a good way to get used to fish's :doc:`scripting language <language>`.